Honours+ Workshops

 Available sessions:

-The “Time Management” workshop on 12.04.2022 will take place at EDLAB Tapijn building X. The workshop on 19.04.2022 will take place online.
-All attendees will receive a reminder email with the exact location two days before the session.
+All “Time Management” workshops will take place at EDLAB’s Tapijn Building X. All attendees will receive a reminder email with the exact location two days before the session.

 Science of Well-being